siemens/meta-iot2050/recipes-app/iot2050-eio-manager/README.md

    controller.
  - A cli tool for communicating with the gRPC server:
    - Deploy/Retrieve extended IO configurations
+   - Update firmware for the extended IO controller or modules.

 ## Regenerate the gRPC python modules if proto file changes: